Here's the deal: if you're not using a good coffee grinder your coffee will taste terrible.

 Budgeting For A Grinder (It's All About R.O.I)

-If you’ve already looked at some coffee grinders you may have got a massive shock as some of them cost more than espresso machines themselves!
+If you’ve already looked at some coffee grinders you may have got a massive shock as some of them cost more than coffee machines themselves!

 I felt exactly the same when I bought my first coffee grinder as I thought the espresso machine was my #1 priority.